monowireless/MWSDK_docs/en/MWX/content/install_n_build/building-act.md

 ### Clean (remove intermediate files)

-If you run `build-clean.cmd`, it will clean directories starting with `objs_`, but not BIN files.
+If you run `build-clean.cmd`, it will clean folders starting with `objs_`, but not BIN files.

 {% hint style="warning" %}
 If the build does not work, check the error messages first; often the cause of the error can be easily identified from a message on a line containing the string error.

-Delete the intermediate files in the `objs_?` directory and try running it again.
+Delete the intermediate files in the `objs_?` folder and try running it again.
 (All operations, including `make clean`, will fail if there are any intermediate files left over from builds in other environments).
 {% endhint %}

 ## Build on command line (Linux/macOS)